bence-toth/react-employee-select/client/README.md

 ### React application

+Besides these components, there is the React application in `/src/app`.

 Think about this as a set (a pair to be fair) of implementation examples of the EmployeeSelect component.

-This is where all of state management happens and all side effect are neatly isolated here (and even here you will find quite a lot of pure functions).
+This is where all of the state management happens and all side effect are neatly isolated here.

 The application fetches data [from the server](../server/README.md).